Quodatum/basex-node/README.md

 ## Installing the BaseX Node client

-The easiest way to install is using `npm`
+The easiest way to install is using `npm`.
+This module is available from the npm [repository](http://search.npmjs.org/#/basex)

 		andy@ThinkPad-T42:/tmp$ mkdir project1;cd project1
 		andy@ThinkPad-T42:/tmp/project1$ npm install basex